input-output-hk/partner-chains/docs/user-guides/permissioned.md

 ### 6. Run the partner chain node

 The start-node wizard is used to start a partner chain node.
 Make sure that `cardano-node` is running with DB Sync running and fully synced.
 You will need to provide a link to postgreSQL server running with DB Sync as part of starting the node.

 1. Start the wizard: `./partner-chains-cli start-node`
 2. The wizard checks if all required keys are present.
-If not, it reminds you to the run the generate-keys wizard first, and exits.
+If not, it reminds you to run the generate-keys wizard first, and exits.
 3. If the `chain-spec` file is not present, you should obtain it from the chain builder.
 4. The wizard checks the `partner-chains-cli-chain-config.json` file.
 If it is missing or invalid, you should obtain it from the chain builder.
 5. If the `db_sync_postgres_connection_string` is missing from the `partner-chain-cli-resources-config.json` file, the wizard prompts for it, using the default value `postgresql://postgres-user:postgres-password@localhost:5432/cexplorer`.